 - Cala Goloritze boat tour – departing from Santa Maria Navarrese, it actually goes to a selection of beaches in the area, making a stop at Cala Goloritzé.

 - Orosei gulf hop on – hop off boat tour – similar to the one above, but it departs from Cagliari.

 On a hike

 The hike to Cala Goloritzé is one of the most rewarding in Sardinia.
-The trail starts at Su Porteddu parking lot, in the Golgo Plateau, which is at about 20 minutes drive from Baunei.
+The trail starts at Su Porteddu parking lot, in the Golgo Plateau (where you will also find a nice kiosk serving quick meals, drinks and snacks), which is at about 20 minutes drive from Baunei.
 The hike is almost entirely downhill on the way to the beach, and a steep uphill on the way back.

 Here are some technical data you may find useful:

 WALKING TIME – About 1 hour and 15 minutes to get to the beach; and 1.5 hours to get back up to the parking lot (unless you are better at walking uphill, in which case you may end up being faster!).

 ALTITUDE DIFFERENCE – 470 meters.

 The peculiarity about this hike is that you will be completely immersed in nature with no real sight of the sea until almost the very end, when you will be able to spot magnificent views of the cove below.